 - Structures, processes and systems to support good governance and management were clearly set out, understood and effective.
-The governance and management of the practice promoted interactive and co-ordinated person-centred care. - Staff were clear on their roles and accountabilities including in respect of safeguarding and infection prevention and control. - Practice leaders had established proper policies, procedures and activities to ensure safety and assured themselves that they were operating as intended.
+The governance and management of partnerships, joint working arrangements and shared services promoted interactive and co-ordinated person-centred care. - Staff were clear on their roles and accountabilities including in respect of safeguarding and infection prevention and control. - Practice leaders had established proper policies, procedures and activities to ensure safety and assured themselves that they were operating as intended.